Advertisement

 Additional Notes

-Currently accepting applications solely for non-elderly (under 62) disabled individuals who are literally homeless, transitioning out of an institution, or living in time-limited funded housing.
-Applications can be picked up in person, requested by mail, or via email.
+Solely for non-elderly (under age 62) disabled individuals who are literally homeless, transitioning out of an institution, or living in time-limited funded housing.

 Other Programs